KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Simon Willison Lightning Talk

-During the PSF Members Luncheon, Simon was sitting at my table working on a North Virginia Opossum on an E-scooter for his lightning talk "[The last six months in LLMs in five minutes](https://simonwillison.net/2026/May/19/5-minute-llms/)."
+During the PSF Members Luncheon, Simon was sitting at my table using GLM-5.1 AI model to generate a North Virginia Opossum on an E-scooter for his lightning talk "[The last six months in LLMs in five minutes](https://simonwillison.net/2026/May/19/5-minute-llms/)."

 🔝 <sub>[**back to top**](#table-of-contents)</sub>